drausin/libri/deploy/cloud/README.md

 If you want to just try out the Kubernetes part first without creating GCP infrastucture, you can run it via minikube (currently tested with v0.24, Kubernetes v1.8.0).

-#### Initializing
+#### Initializing Infrastructure

 Clusters are hosted in (currently) one of two environments: minikube or GCP.

+First, create a local directory to store configuration files: e.g., `<path to libri>/deploy/cloud/clusters`

-Initialize a local (minikube) cluster with
+Initialize a local
+(minikube) cluster as follows:

     go run cluster.go init minikube \
         --clusterDir /path/to/my-test-cluster-dir
         --clusterName my-test-cluster

 where `/path/to/clusters/dir` is the directory to create the cluster subdirectory in.

+he GCP
-The GCP cluster initialization is very similar
+cluster initialization is very similar:

     go run cluster.go init gcp \
         --clusterDir /path/to/my-test-cluster-dir